pierwill/influxdb_iox/README.md

 To write data, you need to create a database.
 You can do so via the API or using the CLI.
-For example, to create a database called `company_sensors` with a 100MB mutable buffer, use this command:
+For example, to create a database called `company_sensors`, use this command:

 ```shell
 influxdb_iox database create company_sensors